ivangsm/astroblog/data/blog/web-scrapping-elixir.md

 mix new curry && cd curry
 ```

-In the folder we need to add the dependencies on the file named **mix.exs**
+In the folder, we need to add the dependencies on the file named **mix.exs**

 ```elixir
 defp deps do